Where can I come to visit the pugs?

 I submitted my application - what happens next?

 Once your application is received, it is reviewed and assigned to a home-check volunteer near your area.
 The volunteer will contact you and arrange a time to come out to your home, meet you, and discuss your application.
 If you are on the east side of the state, we may make other arrangements.
 As we are all volunteers, this process may take up to a month - please be patient.
-We reserve the right to refuse an application.
+We reserve the right to deny an application.

 I had my home check, why have I not received a pug?